Top of page

 Biography

 I am an interdisciplinary scholar of French and Francophone studies with a focus on environmental humanities, visual culture, and premodern sources.
 My work examines the formulation of the Anthropocene hypothesis and its impact on rituals of close reading and meaning-making that are commonly used in humanistic fields.
-The ambition of my research program is to reimagine the role assigned to the study of texts and images from the past in an intellectual context where the Anthropocene hypothesis is redrawing the contours of historical time.

 In 2019, my work as an external advisor for the exhibit on the history of influenza hosted by the David J. Sencer Museum at the Centers for Disease Control and Prevention in Atlanta planted the seeds of a research project on the notion of epidemiological realism bringing together my abiding interests in environmental humanities and health humanities.
 Epidemiological Realism attends to the worldbuilding properties of epidemiology through the lens of literary theory, textual analysis, and visual culture.
 Its argument is organized in a series of critical vignettes in which epidemiological concepts and concerns are at play, but do not saturate the scenes of reluctant belonging and contagion, thus leaving enough room for other interpretive maneuvers to flourish instead.
-The book is forthcoming with Springer Nature for the Palgrave Studies in Literature, Science and Medicine series.

 Recent Publications